Who Were Aquila and Priscilla? Micah Hendry

 When Paul was closing his first letter to the church at Corinth, he wrote, “Aquila and Priscilla salute you much in the Lord” (1 Corinthians 16:19).
 Following the letters of Paul, we discover that this couple moved from Rome to Corinth, from Corinth to Ephesus, from Ephesus back to Rome, and finally back to Ephesus.
 Regardless of where they lived, they connected their lives and family to God’s work in a local church.
 When Paul wrote to Corinth, they lived in Ephesus and sent a special greeting to fellow believers back in Corinth.
 When Paul wrote to the church in Rome, they already had the church meeting in their home (Romans 16:3-5).

 Aquila and Priscilla viewed themselves as stewards of the truth of God.
 They labored with Paul and served in the Local Church.
 Additionally, this couple invested themselves in the mighty preacher, Apollos.
-Scott Pauley explains further in this excerpt from his upcoming book, New Testament Marriage: Lessons From Aquila & Priscilla.”
+Scott Pauley explains further in this excerpt from his book, New Testament Marriage: Lessons From Aquila & Priscilla.”

 Life is a relay race.
 The baton of truth must not only be received, it must be relayed.
 Those who hear God’s Word must then share it with others.
 This is the model God gave to ancient Israel in Deuteronomy 6 and Psalm 78.
 The Word moves from our ear, to our heart, to our mouth, to someone else’s ear and heart!
 We must pass it on.